• Skip to main content

 Step 3 - do the lesson

-Take your time - mastering the technique can take a really long time, so learn one thing at a time and improve it.
+Take your time - mastering the technique can take a long time, so learn one thing at a time and improve it.
 Over time, add more until you build solid foundations.
-If you want to start playing as soon as possible, start with forehand, backhand and slams.
+If you want to start playing as soon as possible, start with the forehand, backhand and slams.
 Ensure proper grip, rocket trajectory and contact point.
 Then prefer and service.

 Step 4 - learn from mistakes